LEV and fume cupboard: testing and inspection

 Legislation places a requirement on employers to maintain safe, healthy working environments and to minimise risks to workers and the public.
 Compliance with the Health and Safety Executive (HSE) Approved Code of Practice ACOP L24 is a legally binding requirement for individuals and organisations responsible for health and safety in buildings.

 More specifically, local exhaust vents (LEVs) are engineering control systems used to reduce exposure to airborne contaminants such as dust, mist, fumes and vapour.
-Their design, use and maintenance are covered by the Control of Substances Hazardous to Health (COSHH) Regulations.
+Large or small, all LEV’s use air to push the dust or fumes into a filter to removes them.
+Their design, use and maintenance is covered by the Control of Substances Hazardous to Health (COSHH) Regulations.
 HSG 258 Controlling airborne contaminants at work: A guide to local exhaust ventilation (LEV) provides detailed guidance on the operation of LEV’s and specifies that thorough LEV testing should be carried out by a competent person at least every 14 months.
 More frequent testing may be required for specific activities including blasting, jute cloth, hand sanding/polishing and casting of non-ferrous metals.

-Airmec offers a comprehensive range of LEV and Fume Cupboard testing, inspection and maintenance services, which include:
+Airmec Essential Services’ comprehensive range of LEV and Fume Cupboard testing, inspection and maintenance services includes:

 - LEV system surveys and asset registers